ssantic/Adyen-Homework/README.md

 ADYEN DATA SCIENCE CHALLENGE README
 ===================================

-This file purports to describe all the elements of the solution to Adyen's Supervised Learning Data Science Challenge submitted by Srdjan Santic.
+This file aims to describe all the elements of the solution to Adyen's Supervised Learning Data Science Challenge submitted by Srdjan Santic.
 The solution includes the following files:

 * SupervisedChallenge__283_29.ipynb